mpasz/funnyfactsapp/README.md

 For testingpurposes i am using pytest.
 This module is the moste convinient way to do the tests, in my opinion.

+!!
+Before instalation provide propper value of secret key in line 4 of Dockerfile !!

 Installation guide
   Requirements :